Repository connection issues

 If the problem persists, you can check the provider for possible downtime on their status page:

-If you don’t see the Refresh repository tab, it means that somebody in the workspace changed the Git provider to Buddy.
-This means that the repository is no longer synchronized with the original Git hosting service.
+If you don’t see the Deliveries tab in your code details, it means that somebody in the workspace has changed the Git provider to Buddy, i.e. the repository is no longer synchronized with the original Git hosting service.

 It is not possible to change the synchronization method back to the original Git provider – you need to add a project once again and clone the pipelines to it.

-If refreshing the repository manually no longer helps and you are sure your Git provider is up and running, go to the Activity tab in the project and look for the following event:
+If refreshing the repository manually no longer helps, and you are sure your Git provider is up and running, select Activity from the left navigation panel and look for the following event:

 If you find such event on the list, click on it to expand the details:

 There can be many types of errors there.
 The most common reasons the integration doesn’t work are:

 - Go to the Integrations tab.